Kernel-Dirichlet/codekritik/README.md

 # CodeKritik

-## Version 0.1.0
+## Version 0.2.0
 This repository aims to provide a suite of static analysis tools to analyze code complexity.
 This is currently a collection of known heuristics, but will evolve with time to include aggregate metrics which take into account lower level metrics.

 Unlike other code metrics related repos at the time of writing, this one computes software complexity by *file* and *language* in addition to a global aggregate score across all files & languages in a given codebase.
 There is support for over 20 languages, including low-level assembly languages like MIPS, ARM and PowerPC.
-Please note this is release 0.1.0 and is *not* recommended for production (yet).
+Please note this is release 0.2.0 and is *not* recommended for production (yet).

+CodeKritik provides some support for running metrics on arbitrary Git repositories via URL and locally.
+The idea is the complexity metrics are computed across *every* hash within a specified date range, *and will soon provide a breakdown of git stats by users*.
+Refer to documentation below.

 | Level       | Languages                     |
 |-------------|---------------------------------- |